joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/math-basics/lesson-notes/README.md

 Sometimes the difference will be a positive number, sometimes it will be negative.
 What if we just want the difference between the values, and not be negative or positive?
 Then we are looking for the [absolute value](https://en.wikipedia.org/wiki/Absolute_value)

-We can use a built-in JavaScript method to determine this value easily
+We can use a built-in JavaScript method to determine this value easily:

 ```js
 const bestPrice = (competitorPrices, ourPrice) => {